This question originally appeared on Quora.

 Answer by Ethan Hein, master’s candidate in music technology at NYU, composer, teacher, all-around music dork:

-The academic music world is slowly coming to grips with the ways that theserves practicing musicians pretty poorly.
-The pop music pedagogy movement, spearheaded by , is doing some creative work aimed at aligning music education with the way people experience and understand music in the present.
+The academic music world is slowly coming to grips with the ways that the conventional teaching of music theory serves practicing musicians pretty poorly.
+The pop music pedagogy movement, spearheaded by Lucy Green, is doing some creative work aimed at aligning music education with the way people experience and understand music in the present.
 Rather than trying to identify a canonical body of works and a bounded set of rules defined by that canon, we should take an ethnomusicological approach.
 We should be asking: What is it that musicians are doing that sounds good?
 What patterns can we detect in the broad mass of music being made and enjoyed out there in the world?

 Of course, the Rolling Stone top 500 has some problems as a data set.
 First of all, there’s no common agreement as to what the word rock even refers to.
 De Clercq and Temperley identify two main senses of the word.
 There’s the sense Rolling Stone uses, an umbrella term for late-20th-century Anglo-American popular music.
 By this definition, rock includes soul/R&B standards, disco hits, middle-of-the-road pop, and a few iconic country, jazz, and hip-hop songs.
 On the other hand, there’s the more narrow and descriptive sense of the word rock that includes Led Zeppelin and Aerosmith but specifically excludes jazz, hip-hop, and so on.
 Taking this view, the Rolling Stone list is not really a list of rock songs; it’s a list of “the greatest songs of the rock era.”
 De Clercq and Temperly don’t get too bogged down in the semantics; the Rolling Stone list is as complete a consensus mainstream pop collection as exists, so it’s a good-enough place to start.

 A few results jump out from the study.
-As you’d expect, theis the most commonly used chord in the Rolling Stone corpus.
-However, the next most common chord is IV, and it most frequently precedes I. Right away, we have a conflict with traditional classical theory, where the most basic tonal building block is the .
-Rock uses plenty of V-I, but it uses even more IV-I. And the third most common pretonic chord in rock is not ii, like you’d expect if you went to music school; it’s bVII, reflecting rock musicians’ love of .
+As you’d expect, the tonic I is the most commonly used chord in the Rolling Stone corpus.
+However, the next most common chord is IV, and it most frequently precedes I. Right away, we have a conflict with traditional classical theory, where the most basic tonal building block is the V-I cadence.
+Rock uses plenty of V-I, but it uses even more IV-I. And the third most common pretonic chord in rock is not ii, like you’d expect if you went to music school; it’s bVII, reflecting rock musicians’ love of mixolydian mode.
 These same three chords—IV, V, and bVII—are also the ones most likely to follow the tonic in rock, again very much at odds with classical practice.
 De Clercq and Temperley observe:

 In light of this data, one might conclude that rock is not governed by rules of “progression” at all; rather, there is simply an overall hierarchy of preference for certain harmonies over others, regardless of context.